markshust/markshust.com-gatsby/content/blog/2020/06/25/fixing-images-in-gatsby-rss-feeds/index.md

 The value responsible for rendering HTML content is added by the `custom_elements` object property with the `"content:encoded"` property, which gets the value from `edge.node.html`.

-We'll need to look through this `edge.node.html` property, search for references of a relative path, and replace them with absolute paths.
-We can use the `siteUrl` property from the `site.siteMetadata` object as the absolute path for our images.
-This makes the above lines become:
+We'll need to look at this `edge.node.html` property.
+Every path for an image in Gatsby seems to use a `/static/` prefix.
+We can use `.replace` to prepend the value of `site.siteMetadata.siteUrl` to the path to make it into an absolute path.
+This makes the above code become:

 ```js
 ...